SOFTNETWORK-APP/tapir-http-session/README.md

 using custom headers to send session data, no additional protection is needed).

 It is recommended to generate a new CSRF token after logging in, see [this SO question](http://security.stackexchange.com/questions/22903/why-refresh-csrf-token-per-form-request).
-A new token can be generated using the `setNewCsrfToken` directive.
+A new token can be generated using the `setNewCsrfToken` endpoint and checked using the `hmacTokenCsrfProtection`.
+See how it's done [here](https://github.com/SOFTNETWORK-APP/tapir-http-session/blob/master/example/src/main/scala/app/softnetwork/example/session/Csrf.scala).

 By default the name of the CSRF cookie and the custom header matches what [AngularJS expects and sets](https://docs.angularjs.org/api/ng/service/$http).
 These can be customized in the config.